 Hangers, Blouses, and Tops

-Any top that isn’t a tank, sweater, t-shirt, or workout-related should be hung on hangers that won’t damage them.
-Wire hangers are notorious for ruining nice shirts by either warping, tearing, or staining so do yourself a favor and recycle those suckers.
+Any top that isn’t a tank, sweater, t-shirt, or workout piece should be hung on sturdy hangers that won’t cause damage.
+Wire hangers are known for ruining nice shirts by warping, tearing, or staining, so do yourself a favor and recycle them.

 It depends on your closet if you need felt, clip, wood, or plastic hangers, but a good rule to follow is thin and the same color to avoid being blinded by a kaleidoscope of hangers.